 I do not recommend anyone carry the min insurance, because it’s just not enough in most cases.
 If you have a severe injury or total a brand new car, your min insurance is not going to be enough to cover those losses.
 If you hit a brand new car and only have 25/50/25 coverage, you could be in trouble.
 Carrying the min coverage makes you legal, but that does not necessary mean you are safe.

 Types of insurance coverage

 Many people glance at their declaration page and have no idea of what they are looking at.
-They don’t know anything about bodily injury, uninsured motorist, under insured motorist, and med pay.
-Your agent may be good at selling insurance, but he is horrible at explaining what everything means.
+They don’t know anything about bodily injury, uninsured motorist, underinsured motorist, and med pay.
+Your agent may be good at selling insurance, but he is terrible at explaining what everything means.

 - Legal fees if you get sued